yanglee2421/electron-react/README.md

 Generating SQL depends on the contents of `schema.ts`.
 After modifying `schema.ts`, you need to regenerate the SQL files.

+> Note: `@electron/rebuild` is internally invoked by `electron-builder`, but during the development phase, `electron-builder` is not used for packaging.

 ```bash
 npx drizzle-kit generate
 ```